 This dish is also simple to put together for a small dinner party enabling you plenty of time to enjoy your guests.

 Though in its presentation of elegance, your guests may even think that you slaved away for hours!

 Mums the word, I promise not to tell!

 - 4 four to five ounce tuna steaks

 - 1/8 cup plus 1 tablespoon canola oil

 - few grinds black pepper

-- 1 long hot red pepper, thinly sliced across with seeds, reserving half for tomatoes
+- 1 long hot red pepper, thinly sliced, with seeds, reserving half

 - 2-3 tablespoons olive oil for cooking the tuna plus 2-3 tablespoons for tomato herb dressing